PurdueCAM2Project/SE4ML/sphinx-book/source/supervised/chapter_gradient.rst

 This is the *tangent* of the point on the surface.

 Next, consider another vector (such as the tire of your unicycle) goes through this bump.
-What is the rate of changes along this surface.
+We consider a unicycle because it is simpler: we need to consider only one wheel.
+What is the rate of changes along this surface?
 If you ride the unicycle along this bump without getting onto the bump, then the vector of your movement can be expressed by

 :math:`v = x {\bf i}`